AnyLogic

 2021-04-16 13:11:56:453 ERROR CONTROLLER - 2021-04-16T13:11:56.453 - migration REST: com.anylogic.cloud.migration.MigrationException: liquibase.exception.LockException: Could not acquire change log lock.
 Currently locked by 9ac02ab910d0 (172.17.0.8) since 4/8/21 11:02 PM

-Additionally, the rest container log (run docker logs rest to open it) will report another error:
+Additionally, the rest container log (run docker logs rest to open it) reports another error:

 Error starting ApplicationContext.
 To display the auto-configuration report re-run your application with 'debug' enabled.